TheJurmikDev/Jurom/readme.md

 - Console printing with `system.console.println`.

 ## 📘 Notes and information
-This project has been started since 2025 May.
+This project has been started since 2025-05-01.
 - `skidding` is not good for reputation.
 - if you ever find same code, look for date of creation.